GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/gtctl.md

 ### Zsh

-The gtctl completion script for Zsh can be generated with the command gtctl completion zsh.
+The gtctl completion script for Zsh can be generated with the command `gtctl completion zsh`.
 Sourcing the completion script in your shell enables gtctl autocompletion.

 ```bash
 mkdir -p $ZSH/completions && gtctl completion zsh > $ZSH/completions/_gtctl